bloc97/Anime4K/README.md

  - Blind resampling artifact reduction algorithms. *(For badly resampled anime.)*
  - Experimental line darkening and line thinning algorithm. *(For perceptual quality.
 We perceive thinner/darker lines as perceptually higher quality, even if it might not be the case.)*

-Please consider the rest of the README outdated until it is updated.
 The files are already available for anyone to play with, but usage instructions are not yet done.

 ## Real-Time Upscalers Comparison